NoriSte/reactjsday-2019-testing-course/book/interacting-with-the-page.md

 As you can see from the screenshot above, the test worked! 🎉

 Now: are we sure that the test follows the [testing rules](testing-rules.md)?
-This test is **neither deterministic nor useful** if it fails!
+This test is **neither deterministic nor stable nor useful** if it fails!
 The next chapters are going to explain the reasons why.